 The most common type of natural-tissue breast reconstruction involves lower abdominal tissue.
-However, abdominal flaps are not suitable for women who do not have enough tissue in that area or those who have had prior abdominal surgery.
+However, abdominal flaps are not suitable for people who do not have enough tissue in that area or those who have had prior abdominal surgery.
 Thigh flaps provide a natural tissue reconstruction option for those patients.

 The TUG (transverse upper gracilis) flap or PAP (profunda artery perforator) flap allows surgeons to use tissue from a patient’s inner thighs to create a breast shape.
 The soft fatty tissue of the inner thigh is transplanted to the chest.
 Using an operating microscope, the blood supply to the flap is attached to vessels on the chest wall.
 The tissue is then used to create a natural-looking breast shape.